Notes: 11A. Nervous System

 (3) The white matter.
 The peripheral portion of the spinal cord cross section consists of white matter.
 Since a column of white matter is a large bundle of processes, it is called a funiculus.

-The coverings of the CNS are skeletal and fibrous.
+COVERINGS OF THE CNSThe coverings of the CNS are skeletal and fibrous.

 a.
 Skeletal Coverings.